 The purpose of the innovation survey is to examine the scope, the nature and the effect of innovation in the business sector including the innovation activities.
 Data will be collected enabling comparisons over time.
 The survey is conducted in accordance with the EU and OECD guidelines for innovation statistics described in the Oslo Manual.
 Danish data are thereby comparable with data from other EU countries.
 From the reference year 2007 statistics are compiled on a yearly basis.

 Innovation in the enterprise sector is a yearly statistics on resources used for R&D and share of innovative enterprises.
 The statistics is distributed by sector, size class and region.

 Data for this statistics are collected via questionnaires for app.
-3,000 respondents among a population of app.
-9,300 enterprises.
+3,500 respondents among a population of app.
+18,639 enterprises.
 The material is validated already during the response from the enterprise, and afterwards followed by computer-aided validation and manual validation.
 Imputations and calibrated weighting is also a part of the treatment of data.

 The statistics is used by ministries, business organizations, researchers, the media, private enterprises and students.
 It is used for research, publications from ministries and for international comparison.
 Indicators based on the statistics is part of the documentation of the knowledge society.
 Indicators based on the statistics are included in the EU Innovation Union Scoreboard, which is part of the Europe2020 strategy.